topaklihuseyin/TestingCodes/README.md

 Begin processing the 7th record.
 Run 166782, Event 340165759, LumiSection 309 at 05-Apr-2021 12:50:40.541 GMT
 Begin processing the 8th record.
 Run 166782, Event 340396487, LumiSection 309 at 05-Apr-2021 12:50:40.541 GMT

+Begin processing the 100th record.
+Run 166782, Event 340420874, LumiSection 309 at 05-Apr-2021 12:50:40.579 GMT
 ````
+There is one error message in the beginning which is *Cannot read '/etc/mtab': Invalid argument (error 22)* but it seems okey.